SanabriaRusso/submission-updater/README.md

-# Cassandra Updater
+# Submission Updater

 [![Build](https://github.com/MinaFoundation/cassandra-updater/actions/workflows/build.yml/badge.svg)](https://github.com/MinaFoundation/cassandra-updater/actions/workflows/build.yml)

-Takes a range from submissions, and updates rows with some dummy data...
+This is a wrapper over the [Stateless verifier tool](https://github.com/MinaProtocol/mina/tree/develop/src/app/delegation_verify) that is responsible for communication with Cassandra database.
+It will select a range of submissions from Cassandra, feed `stateless_verifier` with it, collect results and update submissions with gathered data.

 ## Build
 ```